Analysis | Sure, Putin is ravaging Ukraine. But think what he can do for Trump!

 The predicate for that request is important.
 Xi had been complaining about American critics of China, and Trump, Bolton writes, “immediately assumed Xi meant the Democrats.”
 This is not a fair assumption, of course, as members of Trump’s party have gone to great pains to demonstrate.
 But it reveals Trump’s expectation: China would work with him against their shared enemy, America’s political left.

-This is the throughline.
+This is the through line.
 Russia damaged Hillary Clinton’s campaign in 2016.
 Trump wanted Ukraine to derail Biden.
-Trump saw opportunity in what he understood to be Chinese annoyance at Democrats.
+Trump saw opportunity in what he understood to be Chinese annoyance with Democrats.
 The enemy of his political enemy was his ally.

 This week, Trump displayed that same tendency once again.
-In an interview with John Solomon — the writer who worked with Trump’s allies to hype allegations about Joe Biden’s interactions in Ukraine in the first place — Trump reminded everyone that Putin might be America’s enemy and is certainly Ukraine’s enemy, but the Russian president isn’t his enemy.
+In an interview with John Solomon — the writer who worked with Trump’s allies to hype allegations about Biden’s interactions in Ukraine in the first place — Trump reminded everyone that Putin might be America’s enemy and is certainly Ukraine’s enemy but that the Russian president isn’t his enemy.

-The conversation centered on an unsubstantiated allegation that the wife of a Russian official had paid several million dollars to a consulting firm with unclear ties to Joe Biden’s son Hunter.
+The conversation centered on an unsubstantiated allegation that the wife of a Russian official had paid several million dollars to a consulting firm with unclear ties to Biden’s son Hunter.
 Trump, of course, claims that all of the money went not only to Hunter Biden but collectively to his father.
 And he wants Putin to spill the beans on this alleged deal.

 “As long as Putin now is not exactly a fan of our country,” Trump said, “let him explain … I think Putin now would be willing to probably give that answer.
 I’m sure he knows.”

 It’s a really staggering formulation: Hey, since America is arming Ukraine to defend itself against Putin’s aggression — dubbed “savvy” and “genius” by Trump in February — Putin might as well take advantage of the moment to kneecap Biden directly.
 Trump’s approach to political punditry has often been as though the boundaries he ought to observe are no more tightly drawn than those for a guy at a neighborhood bar, but giving Russia’s leader a hint about how to damage the American president at a moment of heightened military tension is staggering.
-As president, Trump repeatedly accused his opponents of crimes like treason for far, far less.
+As president, Trump repeatedly accused his opponents of crimes such as treason for far, far less.

 To put a fine point on it, Trump thinks he and Putin share a common enemy: Joe Biden.
 And that makes them something like allies.

 The reason Putin and Russia worked to boost Trump in 2016, of course, was that they — presciently — saw him as useful for the effort to undermine American political unity.
-They likely still do.
-On Tuesday, the host of a show that airs on Russian state television responded to Biden’s suggestion that Putin be ousted by calling for “regime change” in the U.S. and, according to a translation from the Daily Beast’s Julia Davis, to “again help our partner Trump to become President.”
+They probably still do.
+On Tuesday, the host of a show that airs on Russian state television responded to Biden’s suggestion that Putin be ousted by calling for “regime change” in the United States and, according to a translation from the Daily Beast’s Julia Davis, to “again help our partner Trump to become President.”

-In June 2019, as the quiet effort to pressure Ukraine to announce an investigation into Biden was already underway, Trump sat down for an interview with ABC News’ George Stephanopoulos.
+In June 2019, as the quiet effort to pressure Ukraine to announce an investigation into Biden was already underway, Trump sat down for an interview with ABC News’s George Stephanopoulos.
 Given what occurred in 2016, Trump was asked if he would accept help from foreign countries in his reelection bid.

 He said he would.

-“I think you might want to listen, there isn’t anything wrong with listening,” he said, later adding that “it’s not an interference, they have information — I think I’d take it.”
+“I think you might want to listen; there isn’t anything wrong with listening,” he said, later adding that “it’s not an interference; they have information — I think I’d take it.”

-After all, what’s more important: worrying about foreign efforts to influence American politics or Trump being reelected?
-What’s more important, condemning Russia’s incursion into Ukraine or getting Putin to focus on undercutting Biden politically?
+After all, what’s more important: worrying about foreign efforts to influence American politics or Trump’s being reelected?
+What’s more important: condemning Russia’s incursion into Ukraine or getting Putin to focus on undercutting Biden politically?

 Putin’s not your enemy, specifically, so why not see what he can do for you?